Learn to Lead in Sport and the Performing Arts

 In the Positive Leadership and Administration (PLA) Concentration, students learn to apply the principles of positive psychology to challenges in competitive sports and workplaces, enabling individuals, teams, and organizations to thrive.

-Designed for those who supervise, manage, or develop others, the PLA concentration will help you and your team succeed through a gained understanding of human motivation and behavior, and how to apply that understanding to achieve extraordinary results in long-term motivation, team and business functional effectiveness, effective work processes, organizational design that leads to optimal performance, and beyond.
+Designed for those who supervise, manage, or develop others, the PLA Concentration will help you and your team succeed through a gained understanding of human motivation and behavior, and how to apply that understanding to achieve extraordinary results in long-term motivation, team and business functional effectiveness, effective work processes, organizational design that leads to optimal performance, and beyond.

 Sport and Performance Psychology Consulting Concentration